 The Compensation Committee has responsibility for making recommendations to our Board regarding non-employee director compensation.
 Our goal is the creation of a reasonable and balanced Board compensation program that aligns the interests of our Board with those of our stockholders.
 We use a combination of cash and stock-based compensation to attract and retain highly-qualified candidates to serve on our Board.
 In setting director compensation, we consider the significant amount of time that directors expend in fulfilling their duties to us, the skill level required by us of members of our Board and competitive pay practice data.
 The Compensation Committee discusses its recommendations with the Company's Chief Executive Officer and ultimately makes a recommendation to our Board with respect to all non-employee director compensation.
-In 2019, the Compensation Committee engaged FTI Consulting as compensation consultant to assist it in reviewing competitive pay practice data regarding non-employee director compensation and to advise it in connection with making recommendations to our Board with respect to the amount and form of such compensation.
+The Compensation Committee has previously engaged FTI Consulting between 2018 and 2023, and subsequently Ferguson Partners in December 2023, as compensation consultants to assist it in reviewing competitive pay practice data regarding non-employee director compensation and to advise it in connection with making recommendations to our Board with respect to the amount and form of such compensation.
 The Compensation Committee has maintained the policy and compensation in the form described below since 2018.